 C) Concept of imports of goods

-Imports are subject to VAT irrespective of the purpose for which they are intended and the status of the importer.
+Imports are subject to VAT imports, regardless of the purpose for which they are intended and the condition of the importer.

-The entry into the country of a good which does not fulfil the conditions of Articles 9 and 10 of the Treaty establishing the EEC (now Articles 23 and 24 of the Treaty establishing the European Community) or, in the case of a good falling within the scope of the Treaty establishing the European Coal and Steel Community, which is not in free circulation.
+The entry into the country of a good that does not meet the conditions of articles 9 and 10 of the Treaty establishing the EEC (today, articles 23 and 24 of the Treaty establishing the Community European Union) or, if it is a good included in the scope of application of the Treaty establishing the European Coal and Steel Community, which is not in free circulation.

-The entry into the country of goods coming from a third country, other than the goods referred to in the preceding paragraph.
+The entry into the interior of the country of a good from a third territory, different from the goods referred to in the previous number.

-Vessels which have been exempted from VAT on account of their involvement in international maritime navigation or rescue, maritime assistance or coastal fishing and do not comply with the requirements for exemption.
+Vessels that have obtained VAT exemption for affecting international maritime navigation or rescue, maritime assistance or coastal fishing and fail to comply with the requirements in relation to the exemption.

-Aircraft which have been exempted from VAT for essential international air navigation and do not fulfil the requirements for exemption.
+Aircraft that have obtained VAT exemption for essential dedication to international air navigation and do not comply with the requirements in relation to the exemption.

-Acquisitions made in the territory of application of the tax of goods whose previous supply, intra-Community acquisition or importation had benefited from exemption from VAT under diplomatic or consular arrangements or international organisations.
+Acquisitions made in the territory of application of the tax of goods whose previous delivery, intra-community acquisition or import had benefited from the VAT exemption by diplomatic or consular regime or international organizations.

 Notwithstanding the provisions of the previous paragraph, it will not apply when the purchaser immediately and definitively dispatches or transports said goods outside the territory of the Community.